The minimal model of Rota-Baxter operad with arbitrary weight: The minimal model

-By the general theory of minimal models of operads, the generators of the minimal model for an operad is exactly the desuspension of its Quillen homology, i.e., the homology of the bar construction of the operad.
+By the general theory of minimal models of operads,{ the space spanned by} the generators of the minimal model for an operad is exactly the desuspension of its Quillen homology, i.e., the homology of the bar construction of the operad.
 So for the operad $\RB$, denote by $\mathrm{B}(\RB)$ the bar construction of $\RB$ and we have the following result.

 \begin{cor} There exists a quasi-isomorphism of homotopy cooperads between ${\RB^\ac}$ and $ \mathrm{B}(\RB),$ which induces an isomorphism of graded collections

 \end{cor}